JonPSmith/MultiProgPackTool/README.md

 dotnet tool install JonPSmith.MultiProjPack --global
 ```

-*NOTE: To update the `MultiProjPack` .NET tool you need to run the command `dotnet tool update JonPSmith.MultiProjPack --global`.
-Or to uninstall this tool you should use `dotnet tool uninstall JonPSmith.MultiProjPack –global` command*

 ### 2. Organize the your code by namespaces

 The `MultiProjPack` tool finds the projects to combine by the projects' name/namespace.
 It will find all the projects with a name staring with a given string and combine them into a single NuGet package.